 8. Auxiliary vertical fins were added to the horizontal stabilizer to restore directional stability lost with the addition of the radome.
 Both were angled to left by three degrees like the vertical fin.

 (Before you whinge about the dubiousness of photo interpretation, which would normally be appropriate, this fin orientation is stated in the Douglas AD-4W maintenance manual, with a caution that they are not therefore interchangeable.)

 9. The dive brakes were deleted.
 Unlike the AD-5W, the lower speed brake well was covered over.

-Unfortunately, even Douglas Skyraider drawings are not necessarily accurate in shape.
+Unfortunately, even Douglas drawings of its ADs are not necessarily accurate in shape.
 This is a work in process using Douglas drawings attempting to define the location and shape of the crew door and the electronics turtle back.